 The Gap will match donations as small as $25 and as large as $10,000.
 Employees who donate at least 15 hours of their time are also eligible to receive volunteer grants of $150.
 The company also encourages teams of employees to volunteer with organizations that serve women or children by offering up to $250 in volunteer grants.

 Visa Inc. employs over 7,500 individuals and generates over $9 billion in revenue annually.
-The credit-card giant processes billions of transactions a year totaling trillions of dollars.
+The credit-card giant processes billions of transactions every year.

 Visa has a strong commitment to corporate responsibility and has been a proud sponsor of the Olympics and Paralympics since 1986.

 Visa will match employee donations as small as $25 and as large as $5,000.
-The company encourages employees to volunteer by picking one outstanding member from each region to give a grant of up to $5,000 for the organization they had dedicated the most hours to.
+The company encourages employees to volunteer by picking one outstanding member from each region to give a grant of up to $5,000 for the organization to which they had dedicated the most hours.

 Levi Strauss and Co. has been operating out of San Francisco since its creation in 1873.
 The jean company now employs over 16,000 individuals and generates more than $4 billion in revenue yearly.